 They discuss life under lockdown and what the future holds for architects, property and development.

-The awards entries are now open and you can download the entry form below.
+The awards event will be back in June 2021.
 There will be 14 unique award categories, ranging from commercial and community to built and unbuilt.
-This year’s judge will be announced shortly.
+This exact details will be confirmed in due course.

 2019 Judge and Lifetime Achievement Award Winner, Norman Foster